pennlabs/infrastructure/cdk/kittyhawk/README.md

 `cron-time-generator` ([npm link](https://www.npmjs.com/package/cron-time-generator)) is a package that allows for intuitive generation of cron job time expressions.

-It is not required to use this, but it is a developer dependency for kittyhawk and better practice: instead of specifying the time of a cronjob that runs every 5 minutes as `*/5 * * * *`, you can say `cronTime.every(5).minutes()`.
+It is not required to use this, but it is a dependency for kittyhawk and better practice: instead of specifying the time of a cronjob that runs every 5 minutes as `*/5 * * * *`, you can say `cronTime.every(5).minutes()`.

 For specifics of using `cron-time-generator`, refer to the documentation on npm or our code example at the bottom of this doc.